 Changing the Stereotype

-America scrapes in at 10th of the top ten most obese countries in the world.
+Among OECD countries, America is the most obese.
 With a rise in obesity comes growing obesity discrimination, which pushes the idea that being overweight is a sign of laziness, poor hygiene and lack of self-care.
 Studies have also found that most Americans link being overweight with these undesirable stereotypes, and that employers view obese people undesirable job candidates.
 However, by inspiring people to focus on health over beauty standards, BoPo uses language that strips away stereotypes, creating a more accepting society.
 It separates weight from health, body image from self-worth.
 The movement recognizes the stigma around different body types as weighing us down as a society and tries to alter it for the better.

 Holding the Fashion Industry Accountable